aerlab-deanza/flight-control-system/README.md

 # flight-control-system

-System-level quadcopter UAC development repository (mechanical + electrical + software + validation).
+End-to-end quadcopter UAC development repository (mechanical + electrical + software + validation).

 ## What this is
 This repo is a shared engineering workspace for building a quadcopter UAV from first principles: